klakshya17/Instafam/README.md

 Contains all the information as on the Profile page and the button to follow or unfollow.<br>
 ![image](https://user-images.githubusercontent.com/56078582/178120198-63b576ea-9568-49c0-b72d-3941593590e5.png)
 ### Search Feature
-You can search the users using their email IDs.
+You can search the users using their email IDs.<br>
 ![image](https://user-images.githubusercontent.com/56078582/178120227-70214225-1c7a-49a6-91d8-66faf8aec480.png)
 ### Create Post
-The interface to create a Post!
+The interface to create a Post!<br>
 ![image](https://user-images.githubusercontent.com/56078582/178120150-16e7a32d-14a3-4208-9092-f30ab6964cd8.png)
 ### My following Tab
 Shows all the posts posted by those users which are followed by logged in user.